bryantstats/math475/assignments/assignment1.knit.md

 **Question 3.** *Application of MA: Trend Revealing by Visualization*

 In this question, we will use R to plot a time series, create an MA series and plot the MA series.
+Submit screenshots of the plots and codes to Canvas.

 - Download and Install R at: [link](https://cran.r-project.org/bin/windows/base/R-4.3.2-win.exe)